awslabs/duvet/specs/duvet-specification.md

 and this punctuation MUST NOT terminate the requirement by excluding the following elements from the list of requirements.

-In the case of requirement terminated by a table, the text proceeding the table SHOULD be concatenated with each row of the table to form a requirement.
+In the case of the requirement being terminated by a table, the text proceeding the table SHOULD be concatenated with each row of the table to form a requirement.
 Table cells MAY have RFC 2119 keywords,